asen/smg/docs/smg-config.md

 Apart from [global variables](#globals) which are in the form of "- $name: value" pairs, SMG has several types of structured objects.
 These can be indicated by their "type" property or for some - it can be inferred by the first character of the object id: '+' indicating an [Aggregate object](#rrd-agg-objects), '^' - an [Index](#indexes), and '~' - a [Hidden index](#hindexes).
 An object with no type and none of the special id prefix characters is assumed to be a [RRD](#rrd-objects) or a [Graph](#view-objects) object.
 So normally an object definition woul look like:

 <pre>
-# id-prefix-typed objects - the (possibly prefixed) id is just a named property
+# id-prefix-typed objects - the (possibly prefixed) id
+# is just a named property
-- id: ...
+- id: object_id
   ...
+- id: +agg_object_id
+  ...

-# explicitly-typed objects have the type and id as named properties
+# explicitly-typed objects have the type and id as
+# named properties
 - type: object_type
   id: ...
   ...
 </pre>

-A side note is that originally all object types would be defined using key -> (values map) syntax looking like this:
+A side note is that originally all object types would be defined using key -> (prop1 -> value1, ...) syntax where the above would look like this:

 <pre>
-# id-prefix-typed objects - key is the (possibly prefixed) id
+# id-prefix-typed objects - key is the (possibly
+# prefixed) id
 - object_id:
     ...
 - +agg_object_id:
     ...

 # explicitly-typed objects - key is the type
+# (these used to be special cases of globals)
 - $object_type:
     id: ...
     ...
 </pre>

 While now deprecated, this syntax is still suported and can be seen in older config templates and/or examples.

 <a name="rrd-objects" />

-### RRD objects
+## RRD objects

 RRD objects usually represent the majority of the SMG config.
 These define a rrd file to be updated, its structure, the interval on which we want to update it and the command to use to retrieve the values to update.
 A rrd object is represented by a yaml structure which could look like this: